zephyrproject-rtos/zephyr/doc/reference/networking/can_api.rst

   }

 This example shows how to attach a callback from a work-queue.
-In contrast to the `can_attach_isr` function, here the callback is called from the work-queue provided.
+In contrast to the :c:func:`can_attach_isr` function, here the callback is called from the work-queue provided.
 In this case, it is the system work queue.
 Blocking is generally allowed in the callback but could result in a frame backlog when it is not limited.
 For the reason of a backlog, a ring-buffer is applied for every